spencertipping/tau/doc/pi.md

 If I write an expression like `3 + 4`, `3` and `4` are _vertical_ in the sense that each occupies a separate interpreter stack entry; they are not combined into the same η stream.
 If, on the other hand, I write `3 4` in plural context, `3` and `4` are written sequentially into the same η buffer and occupy just one stack entry. `3` and `4` are _horizontal_.
 A function could access these values using a parameter of type `T<i64, i64>`.

 Plurality arises in contexts where we want to be able to splice values; it's basically the list context in Perl.
+See [pi-phi.md](pi-phi.md) for a more technical explanation.
 Plural values are always horizontal because their arity is known only at runtime, whereas stack slot displacements must be known at compile-time.
 C++ function arguments are vertically bound to π interpreters, meaning that each arrives from a different stack slot.
 For example:

 ```cpp
 f(i64, f64)           // v-unpack two stack slots, fetch first η-subvalue of each